for Richmond Action Committee

 and way finding exhibits have mushroomed to enrich the Bay Trail

-TRAC has received the Clearwater Award by the Waterfront Center in Washington, D.C., the City of Richmond's Community Services and Historic Preservation awards, the Association of Bay Area Governments Award For Service to Local Government and Dedication to the San Francisco Bay Trail and the American Lung Association Clean Air Award.
+TRAC has received many awards for working with diverse partners to expedite completion of the Bay Trail in Richmond, e.g. the Clearwater Award by the Waterfront Center in Washington, D.C., the Metropolitan Transportation Commission’s Public Services Award, City of Richmond Community Services and Historic Preservation awards, the Association of Bay Area Governments Award For Service to Local Government and Dedication to the San Francisco Bay Trail and the American Lung Association Clean Air Award.

-• Donald Bastin, who chairs TRAC’s Interpretive Subcommittee, authored the Richmond book in the Images of America series and is on the Board of Directors of Contra Costa County Historical Society.
-He also served as Director of the Richmond Museum of History.
+• Donald Bastin who chairs TRAC's Interpretive Subcommittee, authored the Richmond book in the Images of America series and is on the Board of Directors of Contra Costa County Historical Society.
+He served as Director of the Richmond Museum of History and is a founding member of the El Sobrante Historical Society.

-• Andrew Butt is a licensed architect and principal at Interactive Resources, a Richmond-based design firm specializing in public sector work with an emphasis on sustainable, and environmentally-sensitive design.
-He has served on a number of local non-profit boards, and currently serves as Planning Commissioner for the City of Richmond, board of directors of the Richmond Chamber of Commerce, board of directors of the Early Childhood Development Program, Vice-president of the Point Richmond Business Association and Co-Chair of the Point Richmond Music committee, which he co-founded 13 years ago
+• Andrew Butt is a licensed architect and Managing Principal at Interactive Resources, a Richmond-based design firm specializing in public sector work with an emphasis on sustainable, and environmentally-sensitive design.
+He has served on a number of local non-profit boards, and is a founding member and President of Point Richmond Music.
+Andrew currently serves as Vice-Chair of the Planning Commission for the City of Richmond.